 Overlooking the beautiful Camden Haven River and only minutes from Dooragan National Park (North Brother Mountain) and patrolled beaches, Club North Haven provides year-round activities and entertainment for residents of the Camden Haven and visitors to the Mid-North Coast of NSW.

-Situated 30 minutes south of Port Macquarie, the Club is home to some 300 bowling members, and is a favoured destination for travellers all year round.
+We are Situated 30 minutes south of Port Macquarie, the Club is home to some 200 bowling members, and is a favoured destination for travellers all year round.
 The highlight of the bowling calendar is the Riverview Carnival.
-Having celebrated its 50th year in 2008, the Carnival has grown to attract over 300 entrants from all across the country.
+This year is the we will celebrate the 60th year of the Carnival which has grown to attract over 400 entrants from all across the country.

 Catering to a broader membership the Club also offers a wealth of recreational and sporting activities for families and individuals.
 The local area provides idyllic conditions for outdoor activities.
 Our sub-clubs include golf, fishing, snooker, darts, and euchre.
 Other activites include Bingo, raffles, and social dance.
 New residents to the Camden Haven find the Club a great place to join social activities and meet new friends.
 With a focus on social enjoyment, the Club provides a welcoming environment for all visitors.